-Levolux provides a golden solar shading solution at the Collaborative Teaching Laboratory in Edgbaston
+Levolux provided a golden solar shading solution at the Collaborative Teaching Laboratory in Edgbaston.

 600 mm deep fins for excellent shading performance

 With the new facility featuring floor to ceiling glazing on the south and east elevations, Levolux was invited to develop a solar shading solution for CTL that would allow the intended passage of natural light into the building whilst protecting against excess glare and solar heat gain.